Action-Gradient Monte Carlo Tree Search for Non-Parametric Continuous (PO)MDPs: MIS Tree Procedures

-\end{linenomath*} \end{enumerate} From here on, the PB-MDP case is the same up to different notations as the MDP case, and we will show only the latter.
+\end{linenomath*} \end{enumerate} From here on, the particle-belief MDP case is the same up to different notations as the MDP case, and we will show only the latter.
 Using these notations the immediate reward and future value estimates can be compactly written: \begin{linenomath*}

 \end{linenomath*} where $\odot$ and $\oslash$ are the Hadamard (element-wise) product and division operations respectively.
 Similarly, we denote Hadamard addition and subtraction as $\oplus$ and $\ominus$.
 We use a shortened notation $l(\cdot)\bydef \log$, which can be kept in any base.